port-labs/port-docs/docs/promote-scorecards/promote-scorecards.md

 ### Important Notes

 1. The scorecard blueprints are protected and their core structure cannot be modified:
-   - Default properties cannot be changed or deleted
+   - Default properties cannot be changed or deleted.
-   - Required relations cannot be modified
+   - Required relations cannot be modified.
-   - The blueprints themselves cannot be deleted
+   - The blueprints themselves cannot be deleted.

 2. You can extend the blueprints with:
-   - New properties
+   - New properties.
-   - New non-required relations
+   - New non-required relations.
-   - Additional configurations that don't affect the core functionality
+   - Additional configurations that don't affect the core functionality.

 3. Rule Results are automatically generated and managed by Port:
-   - They cannot be created, deleted, or modified directly
+   - They cannot be created, deleted, or modified directly.
-   - You can update the custom properties you created for the rule results
+   - You can update the custom properties you created for the rule results.
-   - Rule results are not searchable in the global search
+   - Rule results are not searchable in the global search.
-   - They are updated automatically when rules are evaluated
+   - They are updated automatically when rules are evaluated.

 ### Validation Rules